zubkov-andrei/pg_profile/doc/pg_profile.md

 grant execute on function pg_stat_statements_reset TO profile_mon;
 ```
 ### Server setup at pg_profile database
 Non-superusers can't establish connection without a password.
-Best way is to provide password using a password file.
+Best way to provide password is using a password file.

 N.B. pg_profile will connect to all databases on a server, thus password file must use a wildcard as a database name.

-As insecure way, you can provide a password using connection string:
+As an insecure way, you can provide a password in connection string:
 ```
 select server_connstr('local','dbname=postgres port=5432 user=profile_mon password=pwd_mon');
 ```